 - Formulate a risk management policy which contains goals, principles, roles, and responsibilities.

-- Tentukan risk appetite & tolerance approved by top management.
+- Determine your risk appetite and tolerance which has been approved by top management.

 - Form of governance structure (risk committee, risk owner, coordination role).